octospacc/sitoctt/en/miscellanea/Chi-Sono.md

 Well, first of all I make this site.
 I write things, whether they are useless rivers of words in the human language, or little magic words that your computer interprets to display these pages in their most glorious form.

-I am the Goddess and loli of [Spacc](https://wikispacc.miraheze.org/wiki/Spacc){[:MdTgtBlank:]}, and CEO of [Spacc Inc](https://wikispacc.miraheze.org/ wiki/Spacc_Inc){[:MdTgtBlank:]}, and sysadmin of the [Spacc BBS](https://bbs.spacc.eu.org).
+I am the Goddess and loli of [Spacc](https://wikispacc.miraheze.org/wiki/Spacc), as well as CEO of [Spacc Inc](https://wikispacc.miraheze.org/wiki/Spacc_Inc), and sysadmin of [Spacc BBS](https://bbs.spacc.eu.org).
 In this regard, destructive responsibilities rest on my shoulders... but I leave the links to follow to understand, I'm not talking about Spacc here.

 Then, as much as I try to spend as little time as possible on it, I have my server to administer when things break or something needs to be updated, otherwise who will take care of the whole thing?
-Between server software for different uses, including web ones, various bots for different platforms, [SpaccCraft](https://wikispacc.miraheze.org/wiki/SpaccCraft){[:MdTgtBlank:]}, and some other stuff that I now I hate to remember, it's beastly stuff, even if at least today I don't have the difficulty of using too much makeshift hardware.
+Between server software for different uses, including web ones, various bots for different platforms, [SpaccCraft](https://wikispacc.miraheze.org/wiki/SpaccCraft), and some other stuff that I'm now bored of remembering, it's a beastly, even if at least today I don't have the difficulty of using too much makeshift hardware.

 Unfortunately now I often don't find the right time to spend on the Fediverse, as I used to do there before writing and sharing stuff, on the various different nice free platforms.